joeyfeldberg/ottyel/README.md

 - inspect LLM-heavy workflows with prompt/output views, model rollups, sessions, timelines, and token or cost summaries

+## Quick Start
+1. Clone the repo
+1. cargo install --locked --path .
+1. ottyel

+That’s it.
+It will run both the TUI and the server to ingest telemetry.

 ## Why

 Most local observability setups are either too thin to be useful or too tied to